-A number of new initiatives have taken place in 2015-2016:
+A number of other initiatives have taken place in 2015-2016:

-- The first World Antibiotic Awareness Week took place to coincide with European Antibiotic Awareness Day (EAAD), an annual event held across Europe on 18th November.
+- The second World Antibiotic Awareness Week took place to coincide with European Antibiotic Awareness Day (EAAD), an annual event held across Europe on 18th November.
 UHNM regularly supports, EAAD with an extensive campaign targeting both clinical and non-clinical staff, patients, carers, and members of the public.
-Both of these events are designed to raise awareness of the growing threat to public health from rising antibiotic resistance around the world. - This year the Trust built on links with the Keele School of Pharmacy: Pharmacy undergraduates from all years worked alongside clinicians, pharmacists, pharmacy technicians and nurses engaging with members of staff and patients at multidisciplinary stands in the Trust. - The event was advertised on Social Media for the first time - An interactive Grand Round on antimicrobial stewardship and resistance for prescribers took place at County Hospital and this was well received - O A collaborative working group was formed between Staffordshire and Shropshire with Pharmacy/Medicines Optimisation, Infection Prevention and NHS England representatives from secondary care (acute, community and mental health trusts), primary care, and community pharmacy.
-Ideas were shared from previous years and a co-ordinated campaign developed across the wider health economy. - An on line calculator and guideline for the dosing, monitoring and administration of vancomycin by continuous infusion to patients in Critical Care was introduced - The Trust participated in the national ESPAUR antibiotic consumption validation programme in July 2015.
-This programme was designed to gather data on antibiotic consumption in acute trusts across England, for the development of a database by PHE and to set a baseline for benchmarking and comparison purposes. - Antifungals choices were reviewed by the ASG and a new agent introduced to rationalise care and deliver cost savings for the Trust and NHS England - This year the management of Urinary Tract Infection was audited and new initiatives implemented in Elderly Care and Acute Medicine were rolled out throughout the Trust as part of the action plan to improve the care of patients with this condition.
+Both of these events are designed to raise awareness of the growing threat to public health from rising antibiotic resistance around the world. - This year the Trust continued its collaboration with the Keele School of Pharmacy and initiated similar arrangements with the Medical School.
+Undergraduates from both Schools worked alongside clinicians, pharmacists, pharmacy technicians and nurses engaging with members of staff and patients at multidisciplinary stands in the Trust. - The event was advertised on Social Media again. - Building on previous year's success collaborative working was repeated between Staffordshire and Shropshire.
+Ideas were shared from previous years and a co-ordinated campaign developed across the wider health economy and other stakeholders. - The Trust participated in the Public Health England 'point prevalence survey' in September and October 2016.
+This programme was designed to gather data on antibiotic consumption in acute trusts across England, for the development of a database by PHE and to set a baseline for benchmarking and comparison purposes. - 425 (39.4%) of the hospitalized patients were on one or more antibiotic (compared to 2011:36%), totalling 559 antibiotic prescriptions - The indication for antibiotic prescription could not be found in the notes of 0.3% of prescriptions and 0.5% of patients, an improvement since 2011 (7.8% and 3.1% respectively.
+These improvements are in line with Start Smart then Focus (SStF) which was first published in November 2011.
+SStF states that the indication for an antimicrobial should be recorded on the prescription chart and in the medical notes - Where indication for antibiotic was stated, 61.9% of antibiotics was prescribed for community-acquired infection, 26.9% for hospital-acquired infection, and 0.4% for other healthcare-associated infections